Kamalesh-Git/VISI0NARIES/README.md

 ## Future Work
 - Improve the dataset with more diverse samples.
-- Enhance the model to detect other types of defects.
+- Enhance the model to detect other types of defects, including Paint aesthetics and gap measurements.
 - Integrate the model into a more robust and scalable real-time vision system.

 ## Contributing